Curvature and Competitiveness: Carbon Taxes in Cattle Markets

-Two basic propositions underlying the economics of taxation -- that excess burdens increase in elasticities and tax rates -- are shown to cause the stringency of a Pigouvian tax to vary nonlinearly with output prices.
-This varying stringency of carbon taxation contributes to unfavorable competitiveness consequences following shocks to demand.
-Empirically, this paper measures the change in carbon tax stringency by structurally recovering the supply schedule for a particular industry such that elasticities and carbon tax rates change according to the distribution of output prices.
-Based on this supply function, the relationship between marginal excess burden, a measure of policy stringency from the industry's perspective, and product prices is estimated.
-Results for the Canadian cattle industry show that with moderately high output prices, supply elasticities are small, tax rates are low and the efficiency cost of a carbon tax (gross of environmental benefits), such as the one introduced in Canada, is less than \$0.01 per dollar tax revenue.
-As prices decline, supply curves become increasingly elastic, tax rates rise and marginal excess burdens grow rapidly.
+Environmental regulation can interact with agricultural markets to produce underappreciated competitiveness and leakage effects.
+This paper measures effective carbon tax stringency by structurally recovering the domestic supply schedule for a trade-exposed beef cattle industry such that elasticities and carbon tax rates change with product prices (i.e., due to the curvature of the supply function).
+Two basic propositions from the economics of taxation -- that excess burdens increase in elasticities and tax rates -- are shown to cause the stringency of uniform carbon policy to vary nonlinearly with output prices.
+Based on the domestic supply function, the relationship between marginal excess burden, a measure of policy stringency from the industry's perspective, and product prices is estimated.
+Several policy-relevant counterfactual scenarios are explored.
+Results show that with moderately high output prices, supply elasticities are small and the efficiency cost of a $40/tCO2e carbon tax (gross of environmental benefits) is less than $0.01 per dollar tax revenue.
+As prices decline, supply curves become increasingly elastic and marginal excess burdens grow rapidly.

-Keywords: carbon pricing, cattle, marginal excess burden, production function
+Keywords: Carbon pricing; cattle; leakage; marginal excess burden; production function

 JEL Classification: H23, Q1, Q5